-In planning and performing our audit of the financial statements, we considered Wayman Academy of the Arts, Inc.'s internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Wayman Academy of the Arts, Inc.'s internal control.
-Accordingly, we do not express an opinion on the effectiveness of Wayman Academy of the Arts, Inc.'s internal control.
+In planning and performing our audit of the financial statements, we considered the Academy's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Academy's internal control.
+Accordingly, we do not express an opinion on the effectiveness of the Academy's internal control.